 The General Assembly is a significant annual event in the Church of Scotland calendar.
 Throughout the week, commissioners to the General Assembly examine its work and laws and make decisions that affect the future of the Church.

-Due to COVID-19, the 2020 General Assembly, which was originally scheduled to take place at the Assembly Hall in Edinburgh from 16-22 May 2020, will now be held online the evening of Friday 2 October and all day Saturday 3 October.
+Due to COVID-19, the 2020 General Assembly, which was originally scheduled to take place at the Assembly Hall in Edinburgh from 16-22 May 2020, was held online the evening of Friday 2 October and all day Saturday 3 October.

-Commissioners, Youth Representatives and Corresponding Members will take part remotely, with all discussions, voting and amendments taking place online through a new Assembly Hub on the Church of Scotland's Website.
+Commissioners, Youth Representatives and Corresponding Members took part remotely, with all discussions, voting and amendments taking place online through a new Assembly Hub on the Church of Scotland's Website.
+Copies of the reports and proposed amendments are available on our Reports, Speeches and Additional Documents page.

-The event will be live streamed on the Church of Scotland website, so anyone who wishes to can be a part of the General Assembly.
-More details are available on our General Assembly 2020 page.
+The event was live streamed on the Church of Scotland website, so anyone who wished to could be a part of the General Assembly.
+Video highlights from both days are now available on our video highlights page.

 In May, a special ceremony to install the new Moderator was held at the Assembly Hall, and an online version of Heart and Soul was streamed live.
 Video of both events, as well as copies of the speeches, are available on our General Assembly 2020 page.